General meaning

 ⌄

-Your relational pleasures question how you present yourself to the world.
+Your relational pleasures prompt you to reflect on how you present yourself to the world.

 - In what context have you recently received a pleasant attention in the presence of a group or community?

-- Do you feel free to refuse certain invitations, even if they flatter your social image?
+- Do you feel free to decline certain invitations, even if they enhance your social image?

-- How could you make your relational life sweeter for yourself, without overloading yourself or playing a role?
+- How could you make your relational life more enjoyable for yourself, without overloading yourself or playing a role?